oddbird/css-sandbox/src/toggles/explainer.md

-  optionally narrows '_toggle scope_' (what elements 'see' the toggle) to descendant elements (narrow scope) -- otherwise a toggle is also visible to following siblings & their descendants (wide scope), similar to a CSS counter
+  optionally narrows '_toggle scope_' (what elements 'see' the toggle) to descendant elements (narrow scope) -- otherwise a toggle is also visible to following siblings & their descendants (wide scope)

-{% warn 'Question' %}
-There should be an option similar to `sticky` that makes the default progression linear, without cycling back to either `0` or `1`.
-{% endwarn %}
+The default 'wide' scope is similar to the way CSS counters behave, while the 'narrow' (`self`) scope is more similar to inheritance.

 ### Establishing toggle triggers (`toggle-trigger`)